This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 Debt consolidation is where you take out new credit, such as a consolidation loan and use the new credit to pay off your existing debts in full.

 Taking out more credit is usually not a good option if you are struggling to pay essential bills, or are already missing payments on your debts.
 Debt consolidation loans can seem like a good solution, but can sometimes just lead you further into debt.

 There are different ways of borrowing.
 Depending on your situation, some may be better for you than others.
-This fact sheet will explain about the differences between the various sorts of credit that you can get.
+This fact sheet explains the differences between various sorts of credit that you can get.

 Budget before you borrow